 - concurrently with the above, the project plans to publish the Level 3 transcripts in a series of printed volumes entitled The Correspondence of Alfred Russel Wallace.
 The project estimates that the correspondence will ultimately fill 10-11 600 page volumes, each taking about 1-2 years to produce given two full-time staff.
 The project is currently seeking funding to produce volume 1, which will contain all letters from Wallace's childhood, up until his return from the 'Malay Archipelago' in 1862.

-If you know of any manuscripts which you think we might not yet have found (e.g. letters in private collections), we would be extremely grateful if you could contact us at this email address firstname.lastname@example.org
+If you know of any manuscripts which you think we might not yet have found (e.g. letters in private collections), we would be extremely grateful if you could contact Dr George Beccaloni, the Director of the project, at this email address: firstname.lastname@example.org

 Please note that most repositories who have kindly supplied images of documents to us for research purposes have not granted us permission to display them on this website or to otherwise make them available to third parties.
-This is a major reason why we need to produce publishable quality transcripts of them and make them freely available.
+This is a major reason why we need to produce high quality transcripts of them and make them available online.

 This site is maintained by George Beccaloni Director of the Wallace Correspondence Project and CEO of the Alfred Russel Wallace Trust

-This page was last updated on 21st December 2021
+This page was last updated in March 2023